 For example, I recently assisted a company who was listed on the Import Alert because of a labeling violation.
 I assisted the company with amending their labeling so it was compliant with FDA regulations, and a detailed Import Alert removal request, and within ONE MONTH we had a successful response from the FDA and the company was in fact removed from the Import Alert List.

-If your company is listed on the FDA’s IMPORT ALERT page, contact me today at email@example.com – and we will discuss why you are listed and how I can assist you in getting off of the list.
+If your company is listed on the FDA’s IMPORT ALERT page, contact our Diaz Trade Law attorneys at email@example.com or call us at 305-456-3830.
+We will discuss why you are listed and how I can assist you in getting off of the list.